openmaptiles/openmaptiles-tools/README.md

 We encourage other people to use this for their vector tile projects as well since this approach works well for us.

 ## Docker Images
+The repository hosts the code for the following Docker images.
+They can be built using `make build-all-dockers`.
 ##### openmaptiles-tools [![](https://img.shields.io/docker/pulls/openmaptiles/openmaptiles-tools?label=downloads)](https://hub.docker.com/r/openmaptiles/openmaptiles-tools) [![](https://img.shields.io/docker/stars/openmaptiles/openmaptiles-tools?label=stars)](https://hub.docker.com/r/openmaptiles/openmaptiles-tools)
 A collection of tools for downloading, parsing, and generating map tiles described below.